 Our beautiful, peaceful community offers an affordable environment for those who are retiring or downsizing.
 Get away from the crowded city or cold winters.
-Contact (864) 640-1516 or email at email@example.com
+Homes are owned, Lots are leased.
+No rentals.
+Contact (864) 640-1516 or email at firstname.lastname@example.org.

 At Pebble Springs, rolling hills surround the small town atmosphere.
 Residents can avoid crowds and congestion, yet enjoy all the amenities necessary to compliment an active retirement lifestyle.
 South Carolina has four beautiful seasons yet boasts of a milder winter climate and ease of living.

 We’re close to shopping, state-of-the-art medical facilities, nearby recreation areas that offer boating, fishing, bike and walking trails, and world-class golf.
 Theater, music, and art fairs abound in the greater Greenville area.
 Adult lifelong learning opportunities are also available at local universities and colleges.
 Residents have access to nearby local farm produce, fruits, dairy, and free ranged meats and poultry.

 Pebble Springs has paved, lighted streets.
 Underground utilities include city water, sewer, cable TV and phone lines.
 Your monthly lease includes weekly grass mowing and trash pickup.